Developmental Biology, Genetics

 Boston Children's Hospital

-Dr. Zon is also Grousbeck Professor of Pediatric Medicine at Boston Children's Hospital of Harvard Medical School.
+Dr. Zon is also the Grousbeck Professor of Pediatric Medicine at Harvard Medical School and the director of the Stem Cell Program and Boston Children's Hospital.

 Scientists have turned to the zebrafish for clues about congenital disease and cancer because this tiny, striped torpedo from the Ganges has many genes in common with humans.
 In 1991, Leonard Zon wanted to know how embryos produce blood cells.
 Since zebrafish have see-through embryos that grow outside the mother's body, every step in development can be observed.